This post is also available in: हिन्दी

 For how many days we can store samosa

 If you want to store it for a few more hours then don’t fry them.
-Put them in an airtight container and store it in the fridge.
+Put them in an airtight container and store them in the fridge.
 When you want to have it.
 First, bring down its temperature to room temperature level.
 Then deep fry it.

 But it is not advisable to store it for more than 12 hours.
 As you the outer layer becomes dry and it will spoil the look of it.